tomerfiliba/plumbum/docs/colorlib.rst

         colors.green.now()
         print('This is green ' + colors.underline + 'and now also underlined!')
         print('Underlined' + colors.underline.reset + ' and not underlined but still red')
-    print('This is completly restored, even if an exception is thrown!')
+    print('This is completely restored, even if an exception is thrown!')

 Output: